DataDog/documentation/content/en/continuous_integration/tests/java.md

 dd.service=my-java-app
 {{< /code-block >}}

-**Important:** Specifying `org.gradle.jvmargs` in the command-line will override the value specified elsewhere.
-If you have this property specified in a `gradle.properties` file, be sure to replicate the necessary settings in the command-line invocation
+Specifying `org.gradle.jvmargs` in the command line overrides the value specified elsewhere.
+If you have this property specified in a `gradle.properties` file, be sure to replicate the necessary settings in the command line invocation.

-**Note:** Currently CI Visibility is not compatible with [Gradle Configuration Cache][1], so do not enable the cache when running your tests with the tracer
+**Note:** CI Visibility is not compatible with [Gradle Configuration Cache][1], so do not enable the cache when running your tests with the tracer.

 [1]: https://docs.gradle.org/current/userguide/configuration_cache.html